petemulholland/stock_analysis/README.md

   So I'll probably start by excluding penny stocks, then do some basic check like PE ratio or something
 * Stock quotes, to retrieve stock prices for a period of time from some source (maybe yahoo, I intend to look at the chapter in Core Python)

-I intend to start from "Python Microservices Development" using flask for the first couple of services, I may want to look at asynchronous python web servers later.
+I intend to start from ```Python Microservices Development``` using flask for the first couple of services, I may want to look at asynchronous python web servers later.

 * other services will perform some analysis on the stock to make recommendations, **TODO:** find the book I was looking at for fitting curves to charts